 In 2006, the FDA approved the sale of certain silicone breast implants, and they were back on the market – for women 22 years of age or older.
 According to the FDA, “Studies to date no not indicate that silicone gel-filled breast implants cause breast cancer, reproductive problems, or connective tissue disease… however, no study has been large enough or long enough to completely rule out these and other rare complications.”

 In other words, “these are safe… because we haven’t studied them enough to prove that they’re not.”
-What?!
+Wait, what?!

 The FDA also states that the most common complications are tightening of the area around the implant, additional surgeries and implant removal, along with a tear or hole in the outer shell (an implant rupture), wrinkling, uneven appearance, scarring, pain and infection.
 (Did you write all those down?)